2 killed in overnight Birmingham shooting

 BIRMINGHAM, Ala.
 (WIAT) — Birmingham Police are investigating a shooting that left two dead and another injured.

-According to Birmingham Police, officers responded to the 100 block of 3rd Avenue West late Saturday night.
+According to Birmingham Police, officers responded to the 100 block of 3rd Avenue West around 9:45 p.m.
 Upon arrival, officers found three adult men suffering from gunshot wounds.

 The third victim’s injuries are not considered life-threatening.